Discover where you should go for your perfect African safari

 South Africa’s Wildlife

 South Africa is a Big Five safari destination, with elusive black and white rhino found at national parks such as Kwandwe and Amakhala.
-Big cats such as lions and leopards are also common, whilst the shy cheetah is most often seen in central Kruger.
-Outside of the game-rich national parks, you can also go whale watching in Hermanus or join African penguins on the beach.
+Big cats such as lions and leopards are common, while the shy cheetah is most often seen in central Kruger.
+Outside the game-rich national parks, you can also go whale watching in Hermanus or join African penguins on the beach.

 Why we love it

-An amazing destination that screams diversity from its amazing destinations to its people.
-Whether you looking for a holiday in one of Africa most cosmopolitan cities, tasting some of the best wines in the world, visiting wild animals in their most natural environment or even enjoying a holiday along the coast, South Africa has it all.
+South Africa is a fantastic destination that screams diversity, from its amazing destinations to its people.
+Whether looking for a vacation in one of Africa's most cosmopolitan cities, tasting some of the best wines in the world, visiting wild animals in their most natural environment, or even enjoying a vacation along the coast, South Africa has it all.

 Why we love it